Brewers top Cubs, win NL Central

-Orlando Arcia led off the eighth inning with the third of his four hits and trotted home on Lorenzo Cain’s go-ahead single two batters later, delivering the Milwaukee Brewers the National League Central title with a 3-1 tiebreaker victory over the host Chicago Cubs on Monday afternoon at Wrigley Field.
+Orlando Arcia led off the eighth inning with the third of his four hits and trotted home on Lorenzo Cain’s go-ahead single two batters later, delivering the Milwaukee Brewers the National League Central title with a 3-1 tie-breaker victory over the host Chicago Cubs on Monday afternoon.

-NL batting champion Christian Yelich had three hits and five Brewers pitchers combined to three-hit the Cubs, assuring the Brewers (96-67), who won their eighth straight, the best record in the NL and home-field advantage at least through the NL Championship Series.
+NL batting champion Christian Yelich had three hits, and five Milwaukee pitchers combined to three-hit the Cubs, assuring the Brewers (96-67) the best record in the NL and home-field advantage at least through the NL Championship Series.

+“It’s special,” Cain said after Milwaukee’s eighth consecutive win.
+“I get to see it every day.”

-The Brewers will open the five-game NL Division Series at home on Thursday against the winner of Tuesday’s NL wild-card game between the Cubs (95-68) and the loser of Monday’s NL West tiebreaker between the Colorado Rockies (91-71) and Los Angeles Dodgers (91-71).
+The Brewers will open the five-game NL Division Series at home on Thursday against the winner of Tuesday’s NL wild-card game between the Cubs (95-68) and the Rockies (92-71).
+Colorado lost 5-2 to the Los Angeles Dodgers (91-72) on Monday in the NL West tie-breaker game.

+The Cubs will host the wild-card game.
+Jon Lester will start for the Cubs, but Chicago manager Joe Maddon said Cole Hamels and possibly Kyle Hendricks would be available out of the bullpen.
+Kyle Freeland will start for the Rockies.

+“Pretty spectacular season for them,” Maddon said of the Brewers.
+“Hopefully we get another crack at them.”

 One out later, Ryan Braun singled off Brandon Kintzler to score Santana and make it 3-1.